 After a lot of shopping, looking and appreciating all that Middleburg has to offer, we suggest getting your hands dirty.
 Nature Composed is a garden shop and floral design studio dedicated to celebrating nature’s gifts and during last Spring’s Historic Garden Week had a surprise visit from Martha Stewart who was charmed with the shop.
 Their shop, nestled in the picturesque area of downtown Middleburg, offers books on sustainable farming and gardening along with seasonal workshop classes.
 For more gardening stops to add during your Weekend in Middleburg, consider a fun learning opportunity with the Oak Spring Garden Foundation.
 The iconic Bunny Mellon Estate is the gorgeous setting for short courses and workshops on agriculture, art and gardening throughout the year.
 For a full list of shops we recommend visiting, browse the entire collection of Shops in Middleburg.

-Wineries to Visit In & Around Middleburg
+Wineries to Visit In & Around Middleburg, VA

 The Loudoun Wine Trail is consistently being recognized as producing quality Virginia wines.
 Organized into clusters to make the drive along the scenic Route 50 for guests easy, the Middleburg and Aldie vineyards are defined as the Mosby Cluster.